AdaCore/learn/content/labs/intro-to-ada/chapters/strongly_typed_language.rst

     #.
 The functions :ada:`To_Celsius` and :ada:`To_Kelvin` are used to convert
        between temperatures in :ada:`Kelvin` and :ada:`Celsius`.

+        #.
+In order to convert temperatures in Celsius to Kelvin, you must use
+           the formula :math:`K = C + 273.15`, where:

+            - *K* is the temperature in Kelvin, and

+            - *C* is the temperature in Celsius.

 **Remarks**:

 #.
 When implementing the :ada:`To_Celsius` function for the :ada:`Int_Celsius`: